FAQ

 • When do I need to apply to graduate?

 Fall candidates must apply when the application for graduation opens in the fall semester (typically in September).
-Spring/Summer candidates must apply when the application for graduation opens in the spring semester (typically in March).
+Spring/Summer candidates must apply when the application for graduation opens in the spring semester (typically in February).

 Students must apply online via CaneLink to participate in the ceremony.
 View the Application for Graduation page for deadlines and more information.
 If you need clarification on when to apply contact your academic advisor.